Introduction

 Approach: Fast Exponentiation (Binary Power)

-To efficiently compute xⁿ
+To efficiently compute xⁿ, we use:

 - Divide and Conquer strategy.